 The grading of bone tumors is largely driven by the histologic diagnosis, and traditionally grading has been based on the system advocated by Broders, which assesses cellularity and nuclear features/degree of anaplasia.
 The eighth edition of the AJCC Cancer Staging Manual recommends a 2-tiered system (low vs high grade) for recording grading.
-Histologic grading uses a 3-tiered system: G1 is considered low grade, and G2 and G3 are grouped together as high grade for biological grading.
-However, we advocate a more pragmatic approach to grading aggressive and malignant primary tumors of bone.
+Histologic grading uses a 3-tiered system: Grade 1 is considered low grade, and Grade 2 and Grade 3 are grouped together as high grade for biological grading.
+In bone sarcomas, the histologic subtype often determines the clinical behaviour and grade.
+Therefore, a more pragmatic approach to grading aggressive and malignant primary tumors of bone can be used.